National Health Investors (NYSE:NHI) Issues FY 2022 Earnings Guidance

-National Health Investors (NYSE:NHI – Get Rating) updated its FY 2022 earnings guidance on Monday.
+National Health Investors (NYSE:NHI – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $4.32-$4.42 for the period.
 The company issued revenue guidance of -.

-National Health Investors (NYSE:NHI – Get Rating) last posted its quarterly earnings results on Monday, May 9th.
-The real estate investment trust reported $0.18 earnings per share for the quarter, missing analysts’ consensus estimates of $0.63 by ($0.45).
+National Health Investors (NYSE:NHI – Get Rating) last released its quarterly earnings results on Monday, May 9th.
+The real estate investment trust reported $0.18 EPS for the quarter, missing the consensus estimate of $0.63 by ($0.45).
 National Health Investors had a net margin of 29.35% and a return on equity of 5.55%.
-The business had revenue of $71.33 million during the quarter, compared to the consensus estimate of $73.06 million.
-During the same quarter last year, the company posted $1.24 EPS.
-The firm’s revenue was down 11.8% on a year-over-year basis.
-Equities analysts anticipate that National Health Investors will post 4.45 earnings per share for the current fiscal year.
+The business had revenue of $71.33 million during the quarter, compared to analyst estimates of $73.06 million.
+During the same quarter in the prior year, the company earned $1.24 earnings per share.
+The firm’s revenue for the quarter was down 11.8% compared to the same quarter last year.
+On average, equities analysts expect that National Health Investors will post 4.45 EPS for the current fiscal year.

-Several research analysts have weighed in on NHI shares.
-Zacks Investment Research upgraded National Health Investors from a strong sell rating to a hold rating in a research report on Friday, May 13th.
-StockNews.com began coverage on National Health Investors in a research report on Thursday, March 31st.
+A number of brokerages have weighed in on NHI.
+StockNews.com began coverage on shares of National Health Investors in a report on Thursday, March 31st.
 They issued a hold rating on the stock.
-Finally, BMO Capital Markets decreased their price target on National Health Investors from $63.00 to $61.00 and set an outperform rating on the stock in a research report on Tuesday, April 19th.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating and two have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has an average rating of Hold and an average target price of $62.00.
+Capital One Financial initiated coverage on shares of National Health Investors in a research note on Friday.
+They set an overweight rating and a $64.00 price target on the stock.
+Zacks Investment Research raised shares of National Health Investors from a strong sell rating to a hold rating in a research note on Friday, May 13th.
+Finally, BMO Capital Markets dropped their price target on shares of National Health Investors from $63.00 to $61.00 and set an outperform rating on the stock in a research note on Tuesday, April 19th.
+One investment analyst has rated the stock with a sell rating, four have given a hold rating and two have issued a buy rating to the company.
+According to data from MarketBeat, National Health Investors has a consensus rating of Hold and a consensus price target of $62.40.

-Several hedge funds have recently made changes to their positions in NHI.
-First Republic Investment Management Inc. bought a new position in shares of National Health Investors during the first quarter worth about $204,000.
-Toroso Investments LLC bought a new position in shares of National Health Investors during the first quarter worth about $215,000.
-Penserra Capital Management LLC raised its position in shares of National Health Investors by 191.1% during the fourth quarter.
-Penserra Capital Management LLC now owns 4,105 shares of the real estate investment trust’s stock worth $235,000 after acquiring an additional 2,695 shares during the last quarter.
-Benchmark Investment Advisors LLC bought a new position in shares of National Health Investors during the fourth quarter worth about $287,000.
-Finally, PNC Financial Services Group Inc. raised its position in shares of National Health Investors by 29.2% during the first quarter.
-PNC Financial Services Group Inc. now owns 5,092 shares of the real estate investment trust’s stock worth $300,000 after acquiring an additional 1,150 shares during the last quarter.
-63.53% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds have recently added to or reduced their stakes in NHI.
+First Republic Investment Management Inc. acquired a new stake in shares of National Health Investors during the first quarter valued at approximately $204,000.
+Toroso Investments LLC acquired a new position in National Health Investors during the 1st quarter valued at $215,000.
+Penserra Capital Management LLC raised its stake in National Health Investors by 191.1% during the 4th quarter.
+Penserra Capital Management LLC now owns 4,105 shares of the real estate investment trust’s stock valued at $235,000 after purchasing an additional 2,695 shares during the last quarter.
+Benchmark Investment Advisors LLC acquired a new position in National Health Investors during the 4th quarter valued at $287,000.
+Finally, PNC Financial Services Group Inc. raised its stake in National Health Investors by 29.2% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 5,092 shares of the real estate investment trust’s stock valued at $300,000 after purchasing an additional 1,150 shares during the last quarter.
+Institutional investors own 63.53% of the company’s stock.

 National Health Investors Company Profile (Get Rating)